 Nutrition graduates are eligible to pass the National Colloquium Examination at the Ministry of Higher Education (MEHE) and get licensure for Dietetic practice only after completing an internship at the dietetic department of a Lebanese hospital that is approved by the Ministry of Health.
 The LAU Dietetics Internship Program (DIP) is open to holders of a BS in Nutrition who wish to obtain the license to practice the profession of dietetics in Lebanon.
-It consists of a supervised training for a period of 6 to 9 months at LAUMC-RH or other LAU-affiliated institutions across Lebanon.
+It consists of a supervised training for a period of 6 to 12 months at LAU-affiliated institutions across Lebanon.
 Upon successful completion of training, applicants are issued a certificate.

 LAU ensures placement to all nutrition graduates who wish to pursue a dietetic internship.

 Dietetic interns complete rotations in three different areas: Clinical Nutrition, Food Service Management and Community Nutrition.
 They are followed-up and evaluated by LAU preceptors in collaboration with the hospital dietitians.
 LAU also offers colloquium revision sessions and and guides all interns on the colloquium examination application process at the MEHE.

 Students should register for the NUT 500: Dietetic Internship (12 Credits) (Tuition for 5 Credits).

 Entry requirements and selection criteria